Introduction

 10 Genius Kitchen Cleaning Hacks

 While a structured cleaning routine keeps your kitchen in check, sometimes it’s the small tricks that make the big difference.
 These genius cleaning hacks are practical, effective, and easy to integrate into your home cleaning routine.
-Whether you’re tackling smudges on stainless steel or organizing your fridge, these tips are designed to save you time and effort, all while helping maintain a healthy, efficient kitchen space.
+Whether you’re tackling smudges on stainless steel or organizing your fridge, we’ve designed these tips to save your time and effort.
+These tips not only help you in saving time, but also helps in maintaining a healthy space.

-1. Use Olive Oil to Shine Stainless Steel Appliances
+1. Use Olive Oil to make Stainless Steel Appliances shine

 Olive oil isn’t just a kitchen essential for cooking—it’s also fantastic for polishing stainless steel surfaces like refrigerators, dishwashers, and stovetops.
-Using a microfiber cloth, apply a little amount and buff against the grain.
+Add a few drops to a microfiber cloth and buff gently against the grain of the steel.

 Why it works